Glorentino/email_to_sms_translator/README.md

 This can get very repitive so I decided to automate first part of my task which is receiving email -> translating -> Sms to the members

 Technology:
-Gmail API, Twilio, Translate PyPi
+Gmail API, Twilio API, Translate PyPi
 Language
 Python